KaEerola/IceLime/README.md

 ### User can add article and inproceeding references

-There are two new types of references that can be added with same functionality as books.
+There are two new types of references that can be added, articles and inproceedings.
+Adding work like in adding book reference.

 ### User can export a .bib file

-A .bib file can be exported that contains saved book references in a correct format.
+There is a button on the view_reference page that creates a bibtex file.
+A .bib file yet can create only references for books.

 # Contributors